 The website of Bachuil Country House adds an interesting perspective to the history of Lismore:

 “This had been the sacred island of the Western Picts whose capital was at Beregonium, across the water at Benderloch.
 Their kings were cremated on the ancient man made ‘burial mound’ of Cnoc Aingeil (Gaelic for ‘Hill of Fire’) at Bachuil, about three miles from the north of the island, near to the site that St. Moluag chose for his first centre.”

-St Moluag’s pastoral staff, a curved rod of blackthorn known as the Bachuil Mor, is still in the possession of the Livingstones of Bachuil (Clan Maclea) on the Isle of Lismore.
+St Moluag’s pastoral staff, a curved rod of blackthorn known as the Bachuil Mor, is still in the possession of the Livingstones of Bachuil (Clan Maclea), the hereditary Barons of Bachuil.